PaddlePaddle/PaddleFL/docs/source/md/split_learning_design_doc.md

 ## Background

 SplitNN will split entire network to multi part, each participant(at least 2) only calculate their own part.
-Compare with MPC, SplitNN only encrypt hidden vector which need to communicate with client, save lot of time(but also reduce security)
+Compare with MPC, SplitNN only encrypt hidden vector which need to communicate with client, save lot of time(but also reduce security).

-We choose SplitNN because follow reasons:
+We choose SplitNN because following reasons:

 1. SplitNN has higher efficiency: X% improvement over MPC.
 2. Due to SplitNN has higher efficiency, within the same time we can train more dataset.